-Inquiries into the Student Loan Industry by Congress, the U.S. Department of Education and State Attorneys General.
-Since March 2007, SLC has been responding to and cooperating with a number of inquiries into the student loan industry.
-Several U.S. Congressional committees and the U.S. Department of Education commenced investigations of the student loan industry.
+Inquiries into the Student Loan Industry by Congress and State Attorneys General.
+In 2007, the Chairmen of the U.S. Senate Committee on Health, Education, Labor and Pensions and the U.S. House Committee on Education and Labor commenced investigations of the student loan industry.
 SLC is responding to requests for certain information and documents in connection with these investigations.
-Additionally, the offices of various states' attorneys general and certain federal authorities are also conducting investigations and/or have served formal or informal requests for information upon SLC.
-As an operating subsidiary of a federally-regulated bank, SLC is subject to the jurisdiction of the Office of the Comptroller of the Currency, however it will cooperate with the state requests to the extent possible without compromising federal jurisdiction.
+Additionally, the offices of various states' attorneys general have announced that they are also conducting investigations into student lending practices and certain of these states have submitted formal information requests to SLC.
+Although, as an operating subsidiary of a federally-regulated bank, SLC is subject to the exclusive jurisdiction of the Office of the Comptroller of the Currency, it will cooperate with such requests to the extent possible without compromising federal jurisdiction.